J Mascis: Biography

 Mascis was born in Amherst, Massachusetts, the son of a dentist, and grew up in the same area together with his sister Patty and older brother Mike.
 His mother, Theresa (an avid golfer), died in 1985 while his father, Joseph Sr., died in 1993.
+He is of Irish-Italian descent.

 Mascis became a music fan and drumming enthusiast at the age of 9.
 He later joined the jazz ensemble in school as a drummer.
 At 17, Mascis joined the short-lived hardcore group Deep Wound with Lou Barlow, Scott Helland, and Charlie Nakajima in the early 1980s.
 He went on to found Dinosaur Jr. with bassist Barlow and drummer Emmett Jefferson "Patrick" Murphy (aka "Murph") in 1984, switching to guitar in the process, and they achieved national success.
 His vocals have been described as "Neil Young-like" and his guitar riffs as "monolithic".
 Mascis dismissed Barlow from Dinosaur Jr. in 1989 and over the next eight years recorded several more Dinosaur Jr. albums, as well as the 1996 acoustic solo album Martin + Me.
 In 1989 Kurt Cobain suggested that Mascis join Nirvana as a guitarist.

 The manager for Deep Wound was Gerard Cosloy, who then went on to found Homestead Records.
 Homestead released Dinosaur Jr.'s first record.
 Mascis says that the reason why Dinosaur Jr.'s sound is not fully formed on that record is that they were more or less automatically signed to Homestead.
 Megan Jasper, vice president at Sub Pop Records, characterises this period as "J had some anger, like any punk rock kid.
 Usually, though, when a young person is angry, they tend to be really loud.
 And J wasn't.
 He was only loud when he played music".

 As a side project, he was the drummer in Boston doom metal group Upsidedown Cross, who released a self-titled album on Taang!
 Records in 1991.
 He wrote songs for the film Gas Food Lodging, in which he made a cameo appearance.
 In 1996, he had a small part in the movie Grace of My Heart and provided a ballad and a Beach Boys-like song for the soundtrack.
 In 1998, he retired the Dinosaur Jr. name.

 In April 2005 Mascis, Barlow, and Murph reformed the band for a tour celebrating the re-release of the group's first three albums.
-The reunited line-up has since released five new albums: Beyond in 2007, Farm in 2009, I Bet on Sky in 2012, Give a Glimpse of What Yer Not in 2016, and Sweep It Into Space in 2021.
+The reunited line-up has since released six new albums: Beyond in 2007, Farm in 2009, I Bet on Sky in 2012, Give a Glimpse of What Yer Not in 2016, Sweep It Into Space in 2021, and There Near in 2026.